 - Community Day A Community Day appointment is provided at our Dubbo office for toddlers, preschool children and school children that need follow up from school testing.
 Testing is open to any child from any town and a donation on the day is appreciated.
-Testing is performed in the Ear Bus by our Audiologist.
+Testing is performed in the Ear Bus by our Clinician.
 Often Australian Hearing refer children to us for a simple hearing test.

 Phone the office for an appointment 68848751 or email Anita email@example.com